2.1 UK Biobank samples and mental phenotypes

 2.4 Statistical analysis

 Four serum sex hormone traits, including SHBG, testosterone, bioavailable testosterone and estradiol, were analyzed both within and across sexes, with the exception of estradiol where analyses were performed only in men.
 Logistic regression model was performed to assess the associations between individual PRSs of sex hormone traits and ever smoking and ongoing behavioural or miscellanous addiction, respectively.
-6 statistical tests (3 serum sex hormone traits × 2 mental traits) were analyzed by logistic regression in total samples and females.
-The significant correlation was identified at p value < 8.33 × 10–3 (0.05/6) after Bonferroni correction.
-And 8 statistical tests (4 serum sex hormone traits × 2 mental traits) were analyzed by logistic regression in males.
-The significant correlation was identified at p value < 6.25 × 10–3 (0.05/8) after Bonferroni correction.
-Correspondingly, linear regression model was conducted to evaluate the correlations between individual PRSs of sex hormone traits and anxiety score, depression score, fluid intelligence score, and the frequency of alcohol consumption and smoking, respectively.
-15 statistical tests (3 serum sex hormone traits × 5 mental traits) were analyzed by linear regression in total samples and females.
-The significant correlation was identified at p value < 3.33 × 10–3 (0.05/15) after Bonferroni correction.
-And 20 statistical tests (4 serum sex hormone traits × 5 mental traits) were analyzed by linear regression in males.
-The significant correlation was identified at p value < 2.50 × 10–3 (0.05/20) after Bonferroni correction.
+Correspondingly, linear regression model was conducted to evaluate the correlations between individual PRSs of sex hormone traits and anxiety score, depression score, fluid intelligence score, and the frequency of alcohol and smoking, respectively.
 The regression analyses were conducted by R software (version 3.5.3).
-Sex, age, and 10 principle components of population structure were used as covariates in the regression model.
+Additionally, the sex, age, and 10 principle components of population structure were used as covariates in the regression model.

 2.5 Genome-wide genetic interaction study